Skip to content

 The Physics of EMI: Why PCBs Radiate

-Every current loop on your PCB is a small antenna.
-The radiated electric field from a small loop is:
+Every current loop on your board is essentially a tiny antenna.
+The radiated electric field from a small loop can be approximated by:

 E263f2AIr[V/m, f in MHz, A in m2]E \approx \frac{263 \cdot f^2 \cdot A \cdot I}{r} \quad [\text{V/m, f in MHz, A in m}^2]

-where ff is frequency, AA is loop area, II is current, and rr is distance to the receiver.
+where ff is the frequency, AA is the loop area in square meters, II is the current in amps, and rr is the distance to the receiver in meters.

 The Top 5 Causes of First-Attempt Failures